 Learn about the Volunteer Corps

-An original way to commit to reducing poverty
+An original way to overcome poverty

-A long-term commitment to the fight against poverty.
+A long-term personal commitment to solidarity.

 The Volunteer Corps that staffs ATD Fourth World is composed of women and men who agree to work long term to overcome poverty alongside at-risk populations.
 Volunteer Corps members come from diverse social and cultural origins and are young and old, single or in families.
 They all share a common commitment to working together to build a more just world.